-This guide describes how to set up a Silicon Graphics[®] WebFORCETM Internet Gateway server so that you can connect your network to the world-wide Internet.
+This guide describes how to set up a Silicon Graphics WebFORCE[TM] Internet Gateway server so that you can connect your network to the Internet.
 It contains the following chapters:

-- Chapter 1, "Overview," provides an overview of setting up a WebFORCE Internet Gateway server, describes what parts are included with WebFORCE Internet Gateway, and tells what information you need to obtain from your Internet service provider (ISP) and vice-versa. - Chapter 2, "Connecting the Cables," describes how to connect the cables provided with WebFORCE Internet Gateway to different types of computers, such as personal computers running Windows[®] or MS-DOS[®], or Macintosh[®] computers. - Chapter 3, "Setting Up the Terminal Emulator and Starting WebFORCE Internet Gateway," provides general instructions on configuring your personal computer or Macintosh computer so that you can communicate with the WebFORCE Internet Gateway server, and specific steps to initialize and start WebFORCE Internet Gateway.
+- Chapter 1, "Overview of the Internet Gateway," provides an overview of setting up a WebFORCE Internet Gateway server, describes the component parts, and tells you what you need to know to exchange information with your Internet service provider (ISP). - Chapter 2, "Connecting the Cables," describes how to physically connect the WebFORCE Internet Gateway to different types of computers, such as personal computers running Windows or MS-DOS, or Macintosh computers. - Chapter 3, "Setting Up the Terminal Emulator and Starting WebFORCE Internet Gateway," provides general instructions on configuring your personal computer or Macintosh computer so that you can communicate with the WebFORCE Internet Gateway server, and specific steps to initialize and start the WebFORCE Internet Gateway.